gregwhitaker/rsocket-metadatapush-example/README.md

 # rsocket-metadatapush-example
 An example of sending metadata at runtime with the metadata-push interaction model in [RSocket](http://rsocket.io).

-In this example the `hello-client` will first request a hello message for Bob in english from the `hello-service`.
+In this example the `hello-client` will first request a hello message for Bob, in english, from the `hello-service`.
 Once the hello message is received by the client it will then send a metadata-push message to change the language to french.
 Finally, after the language has been changed, the client will send another request for a hello message for Bob.